-The CII will provide support for collaborative research, public discussions and community outreach on mis/disinformation awareness and resilience, with a focus on these key challenges:
+The CII will provide support for collaborative research, public discussions and community outreach on information awareness and resilience, with a focus on these key challenges:

-The Center for Information Integrity (CII) brings together nationally-renowned faculty from across academic disciplines — computer and data science, communications and linguistics, law and political science, medicine and public health, learning and information sciences, geography and psychology, and the humanities — to identify, evaluate, and mitigate the impact of mis/disinformation in key areas of public life, including public health (e.g., vaccine hesitancy) climate change, and the integrity of democratic processes.
+The Center for Information Integrity (CII) brings together nationally-renowned faculty from across academic disciplines — computer and data science, communications and linguistics, law and political science, medicine and public health, learning and information sciences, geography and psychology, and the humanities — to identify, evaluate, and mitigate the impact of unreliable and misleading information in key areas of public life, including public health (e.g., vaccine hesitancy) climate change, and the integrity of democratic processes.